Skip to Content

 For horses with metabolic conditions (PPID, EMS, insulin dysregulation), yes — low NSC is essential, and the target is under 10–15% depending on severity.
 For otherwise healthy seniors without metabolic issues, the primary priorities are digestibility, protein quality, and fat content rather than NSC alone.
 ‘Senior’ on a label does not automatically mean low-sugar — always check the guaranteed analysis.

-What is the best complete feed for senior horses?
+What is the best complete feed for a senior horse with dental issues?

 My senior horse is a picky eater.
 What can I do?

 Start with texture rather than flavor.
-Soaking the feed more thoroughly, warming the water slightly, or mixing in a small amount of soaked alfalfa pellets usually resolves the issue within a few days.
-If the horse still refuses, a palatability enhancer like unsweetened applesauce works as a bridge.
+Soaking more thoroughly, warming the water slightly, or mixing in soaked alfalfa pellets usually resolves the issue within a few days.
+If the horse still refuses, a small amount of unsweetened applesauce works as a bridge.
 Avoid adding sweet feed or molasses to coax a metabolic horse — the short-term fix creates a long-term problem.

 When should I switch my horse to senior feed?